teuncm/flageolet-map/README.md

 $$ ct = 100 * (st - round(st)) $$

-which is also the same measure that can be seen on guitar tuners.
+which is the same measure that can be seen on guitar tuners.